 Getting the power from the engine to the wheels is the job of the transmission and this is an area where a lot of cars can lose power.

-We look at the best Transmission mods from low ratio gearboxes, quick shift kits and slip differentials.
+We look at the best Transmission mods from low ratio gearboxes, quick shift kits and slip diffs.

 Lightening the flywheel – the flywheel works in a similar way to the wheel in the toy cars you used to rev up and release and let it zoom off.
 The heavy wheel located between the engine and the gearbox builds up rotational force with speed and momentum.